By The Numbers:

 Since 1949, the American Heart Association has spent more than $3.8 billion on research to increase our knowledge about cardiovascular diseases and stroke.
 We've funded 13 Nobel prize winners during their careers, helped link dietary fat with cholesterol, funded the creation of the first pacemaker, supported early research for the arterial stent, and many other milestones.
 We're second only to the federal government in funding cardiovascular and stroke research; however, each year we need more resources to attract and encourage promising scientists to careers in cardiovascular and stroke programs, fund high-quality research projects and originate new programs to meet the needs of the research community.

 Six out of 10 Americans don’t know where stroke-certified hospitals are in their communities.
 Learn where your nearest stroke-certified hospital is by typing in your address or zip code.

-For more information on research in the SouthWest Affiliate, download these:
+For more information on research in the American Heart Association - SouthWest States, download these: